josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🥁_Why_They_Are_Still_Marching/README.md

 - movement networks have become durable;
 - or participation has become part of people’s civic, professional, religious, or communal lives.

-The persistence itself does not tell us which explanation is correct.
+The recurrence itself does not tell us which explanation is correct.

 It tells us where inquiry should begin.

+Persistence can establish:

+- continuing motivation;
+- failed political closure;
+- unresolved public disagreement;
+- durable organisation;
+- or distrust in existing channels.

+It does not independently establish:

+- the accuracy of every factual claim;
+- the legitimacy of every tactic;
+- the representativeness of every speaker;
+- the coherence of every demand;
+- or the correctness of every political programme.

 A movement that returns repeatedly should not be treated as though it has supplied no information.